 The Problem of Evil

-The Problem of Evil is the highest-value anti-theistic argument; it is responsible, in whole or in part, for the majority of de-conversions.
+The Problem of Evil, or Epicurean Paradox, is the highest-value anti-theistic argument which is responsible, in whole or in part, for the majority of deconversions.
 In its simplest form, the existence of evil is incompatible with the existence of an all-knowing, all-powerful, all-loving god, such as the God of Abraham.
 The Problem of Evil is one instance of the Argument from Incompatible Properties.
 An entire branch of theology (theodicy) has been devoted to solving the Problem of Evil, with no success.

 Experience has shown that discussing the Problem of Evil will tie up any believer for an hour or more.
 In the interest of saving our time, the typical conversation has been flowcharted below:

 Please review this image until you have fully grokked its contents.
 The flowchart has been optimized to fit on a single sheet of letter-size (A4) paper.
 The background was kept white to avoid straining your printer, at the expense of this page’s aesthetics.
 If you save this image, be sure to keep it in lossless PNG format, to prevent JPEG artifacts from blurring the text.